 - Add to your resume.

-Surprisingly, only 4 percent of U.S. undergrads study abroad so it’s a good way to make you stand apart.
+Surprisingly, only 4 percent of U.S. undergrads study abroad so it’s a good way to make you stand apart when you begin your job search.
 Many of the experiences you’ll have and skills you’ll learn will boost your resume.

 Studying Abroad Disadvantages